The licensing regime supports different types of energy and carbon storage activity.

 A Landward Exploration licensee will be required to comply with the relevant Local Authority planning controls and environmental legislation where applicable.
 It is the responsibility of the licensee(s) to ascertain these and any other regulatory requirements.

-Each Production licence carries an annual fee, commonly called a rental.
-Rentals are due each year on the licence anniversary and are charged at an escalating rate for each square kilometre the licence covers at that date.
+Each licence has an annual fee, commonly called a rental.
+Rentals for Production Licences are due each year on the licence anniversary and are charged at an escalating rate for each square kilometre the licence covers at that date.
 They are designed to encourage licensees to decide which acreage to retain and to surrender acreage they don’t want to exploit.
-They are not calculated by the day, so relinquishments between licence anniversaries do not lead to a refund.
+They are not calculated by the day, so surrendering licensed acreage between licence anniversaries do not lead to a refund.

 Being a licensee may give rise to a number of different fees and charges to cover the NSTA’s costs in processing cases of different sorts – well consents, FDPs, licence assignments etc. There is guidance on this website here.